revolist/revogrid-docs/gantt/javascript-gantt-large-datasets.md

       content: JavaScript Gantt large datasets, high performance Gantt chart, virtualized Gantt, Gantt thousands of tasks, large project Gantt component
 faq:
   items:
-    - q: Can RevoGantt handle thousands of tasks?
+    - q: Can RevoGrid Gantt handle thousands of tasks?
       a: RevoGrid provides row and column virtualization and the repository includes scheduler benchmark cases for 1,000 and 3,000 tasks.
 Production capacity still depends on hierarchy, dependency density, resources, custom cells, and browser targets.
     - q: Is virtualization enough for a very large Gantt project?
       a: No. Rendering virtualization helps the viewport, but scheduling calculation cost, dependency graphs, resource leveling, data transfer, and application updates must also be measured.